 My visit in early January was lovely because there were still a few artists working on some of the smaller ice and snow features.
 That meant I didn’t see everything completed, but I did get the chance to watch them skillfully sculpting away, which was a great bonus.

 The best time to visit the Harbin Ice and Snow Festival is mid-to-late January.
-Skip the first 4 or 5 days which are crowded for opening festivities and definitely avoid the week around Chinese New Year when everyone in China is visiting!
+Skip the first week which is crowded for opening festivities and definitely avoid the week around Chinese New Year when everyone in China is visiting!